 If the finish begins to look dull or discolored, it may need to be cleaned with a polishing or cleaning compound formulated for gel-coated fiberglass finishes.

-If the running boards begin to look dull or discolored, they may need to be cleaned with a polishing or cleaning compound formulated for gel-coated fiberglass finishes.
 NOTE: If you use a polish or a cleaning compound that does not contain a wax preservative, we recommend reapplying a coat of hard wax after cleaning or polishing the finish.